 Jordan offers a range of quality souvenirs.
 Look out for high-quality artefacts produced by local Jordanian women under the auspices of the Queen Noor Foundation.
 Colourful platters depicting biblical fish and goblets in riotous colours are a popular buy, as are mosaics, expertly made carpets, Dead Sea products of all guises, olive oil and sweetmeats.

-On our Dunes & Tombs, Sandblaster, Siwa to Alexandria, Beyond the Pyramids, Nile Valley to Siwa Oasis tours Road to Jordan and Western desert bolt-ons we travel to remote areas of the country where accomodation and facilites are limited.
+On our Dunes & Tombs, Sandblaster, Siwa to Alexandria, Nile Valley to Siwa Oasis tours Road to Jordan and Western desert bolt-ons we travel to remote areas of the country where accomodation and facilites are limited.
 With plenty of research we can safely say we use the best, reasonably priced hotels within these regions.
 Additionally, sometimes we are able to camp freely under a blanket of the stars, such as in the White Desert.

 On our Road to Jordan, Pyramids Petra Prmised Land, Temples Tombs & Treasury and Petra & Wadi Rum bolt-on we spend a night in the Wadi Rum desert where you can choose to camp under the stars or in tents at our remote Bedouin camp.
 Desert camping is fun and the best way for us to experience the desertscape.
 Our desert camp offers basic facilities.
 Freshly laundered bedding and blankets are provided, though it is of a personal choice shouldyou wish to bring your own.

 The Coptic Christmas celebrated on the 7th January.
 The Coptics believe this day to be birthday of Christ.
 People enjoy a mass gathering at midnight and enjoy a traditional cuisine of festival known as 'fata'.